hcharbonnier/proxmox-auto-ha/README.md

 # proxmox-auto-ha
-Script to auto assign new VM to a HA group
+Script to auto assign new running VM to a HA group